tow3rs/catapult-v3-smartnic-re/README.md

 There are the following folders in this repo:
 - **Documents**: Contains several subfolders with pictures, datasheets, spreadsheets, etc.
 - **Projects**: Contains the Quartus projects organized in subfolders for each category.
-Some projects have a `'Software'` subfolder containing the NIOS II EDS projects with the apps and bsp to be used in conjunction with the hardware project.
+Some projects have a `'Software'` subfolder containing the NIOS II EDS projects with the apps and BSP to be used in conjunction with the hardware project.

 #### About the hardware components
 - The FPGA P/N `10AXF40GAA` isn't listed in the Arria 10 datasheets and seems to use a non-standard nomenclature pattern.